tbooth/snakemake-publishing/episodes/04-using-standrd-file-locations.md

 exercises: 30
 ---

 Oh wait, this is covered in ep02 already.
 Cool.
+UNless that gets too big and we have to split it.